Sv443/VoucherGen/README.md

 <br>

 ### Usage
-For now, download and extract the repository (green `Code` button near the top), then open `index.html` in your browser.
+To use the generator tool, visit this page: https://vouchers.sv443.me/
-No installation or server are required, all data stays on your computer.
+No installation or server are required and all data stays on your computer.

-Later on I might host a live version online (which will behave exactly the same but will also automatically update to the latest version).

 <br>